VilleTynys-Official/crapsgame/README.md

 # Crapsgame

-Simple game project for learning Angular.
-Part of a programming course.
-In the game the player throws dies and collects points.
+This is a simple game project to learn a bit how Angular works.
+In the game Craps people throw two dice and in this simple version player can make to different bets: Pass or Don't Pass.
 Read more about the rules and setup from the file "craps_with_angular.txt"

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.7.

 # How to run, build and test
 ## Development server

+Do `npm install` in the root folder.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding